ipfs-inactive/js-ipfs-unixfs-engine/README.md

   * `trickle`: builds [a trickle tree](https://github.com/ipfs/specs/pull/57#issuecomment-265205384)
 * `maxChildrenPerNode` (positive integer, defaults to `172`): the maximum children per node for the `balanced` and `trickle` DAG builder strategies
 * `layerRepeat` (positive integer, defaults to 4): (only applicable to the `trickle` DAG builder strategy).
 The maximum repetition of parent nodes for each layer of the tree.
+* `reduceSingleLeafToSelf` (boolean, defaults to `false`): optimization for, when reducing a set of nodes with one node, reduce it to that node.

 ### Example Exporter